fenago/katacoda-scenarios/hlf-advanced-setup/intro.md

 Welcome to your Hyperledger Lab Exercise!

-In this Lab we will get introduced to Hyperledger Network.
+In this Lab we will setup Hyperledger Fabric.